 Fiber optics uses

-Computer networking is a common fiber optics use case, due to optical fiber's ability to transmit data and provide high bandwidth.
+Computer networking is a common fiber optics use case due to optical fiber's ability to transmit data and provide high bandwidth.
 Similarly, fiber optics is frequently used in broadcasting and electronics to provide better connections and performance.
+Internet and cable television are two of the more commonly found usages of fiber optics.
+Fiber optics can be installed to support long-distance connections between computer networks in different locations.

 Fiber optics is frequently used in a variety of medical instruments to provide precise illumination.
 It also increasingly enables biomedical sensors that aid in minimally invasive medical procedures.
 Because optical fiber is not subject to electromagnetic interference, it is ideal for various tests like MRI scans.
 Other medical applications for fiber optics include X-ray imaging, endoscopy, light therapy and surgical microscopy.